Powerful 7.1 magnitude earthquake shakes southern California

 SAN DIEGO — A powerful 7.1 magnitude earthquake jolted California Friday night at 8:19 p.m., and was centered 11 miles from Ridgecrest, where a magnitude 6.4 quake struck on Thursday, according to the U.S. Geological Survey.

-A total of 1,800 Pacific Gas and Electric customers are without power, but no gas leaks are reported, Witt said.
+Ridgecrest Police Chief Jed McLaughlin said two building fires — one involving a mobile home — were quickly doused.
+There were several reports of natural gas leaks, but the lines were shut off.
+Mark Ghilarducci, director of the California Office of Emergency Services, said daybreak Saturday could show even more serious damage.

-Megan Person, director of communications for the Kern County Fire Department, said there were reports of multiple injuries and multiple fires, but she didn't have details.
+Local fire and police officials said they were initially swamped by calls for medical and ambulance service.
+But the police chief said there was "nothing but minor injuries such as cuts and bruises, by the grace of God."

 The county opened an emergency shelter.
-Meanwhile, a rockslide closed State Route 178 in Kern River Canyon, where photos from witnesses also showed that a stretch of roadway had sunk.
+Meanwhile, a rockslide temporarily closed State Route 178 in Kern River Canyon, where photos from witnesses also showed that a stretch of roadway had sunk.
+As of Saturday morning, Route 178 was back open but authorities were asking the public to avoid the area.

 San Bernardino County firefighters also reported cracked buildings and one minor injury.